Welcome to Mystery Trivia, a monthly feature brought to you by the editors of the .

 December 2007

 What was the title of the book that won this award's first Best Novel?
-(Hint: It was written by .)
+(Hint: It was written by P. D. James.)

 A Taste of Death.